egedegbehenry/BookNStay/README.md

 The navigation menu serves as a navigational tool that allows users to access different sections, pages, or features of the website.
 Here are some key points about navigation menus:

-*Home - Visible to all
+* Home - Visible to all

-*About - Visible to all
+* About - Visible to all

-*Rooms - Visible to all
+* Rooms - Visible to all

            - Manage Bookings - accessible by logged in users

-           -Create Booking - accessible by logged in users
+           - Create Booking - accessible by logged in users

-*Booking (Drop Down):
+* Booking (Drop Down):

-                -Make Bookings - accessible by logged in users
+                - Make Bookings - accessible by logged in users

-                -Manage Booking - accessible by logged in users
+                - Manage Booking - accessible by logged in users

-*Login - Visible to logged out users
+* Login - Visible to logged out users

-*Register - Visible to logged out users
+* Register - Visible to logged out users

-*Logout - Visible to logged in users
+* Logout - Visible to logged in users

 The navigation menu is displayed on all pages and they adapt to different screen sizes and devices.
 This will provide users with a structured and organized way to move around a website.
 It helps users find and access the content or functionality they are looking for.